 Everyone loves a good love song, but how about a self-love song?
 Despite appearing innocent on first listen, there are quite a few songs about masturbation, including ones you've routinely heard on the radio.
 With a bit of innuendo and wink-nudge lyrics, these songs disguise their risque leanings to make them radio friendly, and they're all the better for it.
 You might love them, but these songs don't mean what you think they do.

-Some of the fun of re-listening to songs you never realized are about masturbation is picking up on the double entendres and jokes you previously missed.
-For these songs that are secretly about self love, it's not just the music or the lyrics that make them fun, it's the surprise of realizing that there's more happening below the surface, if you catch the drift.
+Some of the fun of re-listening to songs you never realized are about self-love is picking up on the double entendres and jokes you previously missed.
+For these songs that are secretly about taking care of yourself, it's not just the music or the lyrics that make them fun, it's the surprise of realizing that there's more happening below the surface, if you catch the drift.

 Albums: Lullaby Renditions of Green Day